Fatim-h/Animations-Web-dev-/README.md

-# Animations-Web-dev-
+# Treasure
-Small animation projects.
+mini animation on a treasure box on hover.
+HTML
+CSS
+JS